microsoft/fluentui/rfcs/react-components/convergence/provider-style-overrides.md

 };
 ```

-Additionaly in the `FluentProvider` we can strip and classnames that are known to be created by a standard `makeStyles`
+Additionaly in the `FluentProvider` we will strip and classnames that are known to be created by a standard `makeStyles`
 call and trigger a warning.
 This will ensure that there is only **correct** way of overriding the provider styles.

 #### Pros and Cons